 Avon and Somerset Police and Crime Commissioner Sue Mountstevens said: "Lulling people into a false sense of security before exploiting them is something that will not be tolerated in Avon and Somerset.
 If you're not sure who's at your door you don't have to open it, genuine callers will make an appointment or will happily wait while you check they are from the company they say they are from."

 If you make home visits, have customers, or know of vulnerable people living nearby, you are part of their support network.
-Check out the things you can do to help protect them.

 1. You have a right to cancel a contract you've entered into at home.